Battle of Madagascar: Landings (Operation Ironclad)

-On the morning of 6 May a frontal assault on the defences failed with the loss of three Valentines and two Tetrarchs.
+On the morning of 6 May, a frontal assault on the defences failed with the loss of three Valentines and two Tetrarchs.
 Three Vichy Potez 63s attempted to attack the beach landing points but were intercepted by British Martlets and two were shot down.
-Albacores were used to bomb French defences, while a Swordfish managed to sink the submarine Le Héros.
-By the end of the day fierce resistance had resulted in the destruction 10 out of the 12 tanks the British had brought to Madagascar.
-The British had been unaware of the strength of the French defences known as the 'Joffre line', and were hugely surprised at the level of resistance they had come across.
-Another assault by the South Lancashires worked their way around the Vichy defences but the swamps and bad terrain meant they were broken up into groups.
-Nevertheless, they swung behind the Vichy line and caused chaos.
-Fire was poured on the Vichy defences from behind and the radio station and a barracks were captured.
-In all 200 prisoners were taken, but the South Lancashires had to withdraw as communication with the main force was nonexistent after the radio set failed.
+Albacores were used to bomb French defences and a Swordfish managed to sink the submarine Le Héros.
+By the end of the day, fierce resistance had resulted in the destruction of 10 out of the 12 tanks the British had brought to Madagascar.
+The British had been unaware of the strength of the French defences, known as the 'Joffre line', and were greatly surprised at the level of resistance they came across.
+Another assault by the South Lancashires worked its way around the Vichy defences but the swamps and bad terrain meant the unit was broken into groups.
+It swung behind the Vichy line and caused chaos.
+Fire was poured on the Vichy defences from behind ,and the radio station and a barracks were captured.
+In all, 200 prisoners were taken but the South Lancashires had to withdraw as communication with the main force was lost after the radio set failed.
 At this time, the Vichy government in France began to learn of the landings, and Admiral Darlan sent a message to Governor Annet telling him to "Firmly defend the honour of our flag", and "Fight to the limit of your possibilities ... and make the British pay dearly."
 The Vichy forces then asked for assistance from the Japanese, who were in no position to provide substantial support.